DopierRex/OneNext/README.md

 Now, please check out your official NextZXOS distribution by inserting the new SD card in the Spectrum Next, before proceeding to the next step.
 Remember that a 'Screen Test' will be enabled at your first start up (press 'V' VGA, 'R' RGB, 'D' Digital, 'A' ALL).

 PLEASE NOTE: You need at least core v3.01.10
-Please read the instructions carefully at the link above for SYSTEM/NEXT 22.10 Also, you may notice the section 'Note for PS/2 keyboard users' on the official distribution release website listed above.
-As extra cores require an external PS/2 keyboard, that feature needs to be enabled!
+READ the instructions carefully at the link above for SYSTEM/NEXT 22.10 Also, you may notice the section 'Note for PS/2 keyboard users' on the official distribution release website listed above.
+Extra cores require an external PS/2 keyboard, that feature needs to be enabled!

-Test that VGA video and PS/2 KEYBOARD are working before proceeding with next step.
+Test that VGA video and PS/2 KEYBOARD are working for you before proceeding with next step.

 -STEP 3